Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 Head up through the hole in the gate, and turn the red valve right in front of you.
 You'll see a materia float down the stream.
 But HURRY!
 It'll disappear eventually.
 It's Thief, which is Steal.
 Our most useful Materia yet.
-If you wait a bit more, Steal+ and Speed+ (Increases dexterity). eventually come floating.
+If you wait a bit more, Steal+ and Speed+ (Increases dexterity) eventually come floating.

 You see, almost all bosses have stuff to steal.
 The Steal is SO much more